KyleWiteck/Udacity-Neighborhood-Map/README.md

 # Udacity - Project 7 - Neighborhood React Maps - Set in Asheville, NC

 This project was created with the React framework.
 It is a single page Google map API app based on Asheville, NC.
 This app utilizes Fouraquares API for all venue data.
-It allows you to filter venues based on multiple topics.
-Some examples of topics that can be used are park, coffee, fun, etc. The idea of this app was to show a list of options based on topics for a vacation in Asheville, NC.
-It does not however filter based on name.
-It supports aria accessibility and tab navigation.
+It allows you to filter venues based on select categories in Asheville, NC, The default category is "Top Picks".

+In each group of venues there is an option to filter by name.
+Clicking or pressing enter on a venues name in the side drawer will trigger the corresponding markers info window to open.

+To reset the venues after searching for a name, open the categories menu and select a category again from the list.
+This will update the venues again based on the category that was selected.

+Clicking on a marker will also trigger the info window to open.

+This app supports aria accessibility and tab navigation.

 ---